 John Jay College

 An international leader in educating for justice, John Jay College offers a rich liberal arts and professional studies curriculum in a vibrant urban setting.
-The College celebrates its 50th Anniversary during the 2014-2015 academic year with an exciting series of events that highlight its history and accomplishments.
-John Jay continues to fulfill its mission of preparing motivated and intellectually committed students to explore justice in its many dimensions.
+Having recently celebrated its 50th Anniversary, John Jay continues to fulfill its mission of preparing motivated and intellectually committed students to explore justice in its many dimensions.
 Through their studies, research and experiential learning, students prepare for ethical leadership and global citizenship.

 The College is the most racially and ethnically diverse senior college within CUNY, with more than 15,000 students who represent more than 130 countries from around the world.
 Additionally, John Jay College, named a “Military Friendly College" by G.I.
 Jobs and Military Times magazines, is home to some 500 student-veterans and reservists, more than any other CUNY campus and most colleges in the Northeast.
 John Jay students are defined by their resilience, their passion for justice, and their aspiration to public service.
 They learn to undergird their passions with the rigors of critical thinking and analysis, and to test and support their aspirations by building bridges between the world of intellect and imagination and the world of practice.
 John Jay alumni have long held leadership roles in public-sector agencies and private companies in the U.S. and worldwide.